GlacioHack/geoutils/doc/source/stats.md

 - **Total count:** total size of the raster.
 - **Percentage valid points:** ratio between **Valid count** and **Total count**.

-If an inlier mask is passed:
+If a mask is passed:
 - **Total inlier count:** number of data points in the inlier mask.
 - **Valid inlier count:** number of unmasked data points in the array after applying the inlier mask.
 - **Percentage inlier points:** ratio between **Valid inlier count** and **Valid count**.
 Useful for classification statistics.